TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 10/Hebrews 10.35.md

 ---

-Cast not away therefore your boldness, which hath great recompense of reward.
+Therefore don't throw away your boldness, which has a great reward.